Powerhouse Gym

 Powerhouse Gym is made up of more than 200 fitness center owners who are licensed to use the Powerhouse Gym format.

 History

 Powerhouse Gym was founded in 1974 by brothers William and Norman Dabish in Highland Park, Michigan.
-The gym started out as a facility for people in the neighborhood to exercise and soon became a place for professional athletes to train.
-Some of the athletes who trained were professional boxer Tommy "Hitman" Hearns, professional bodybuilders Samir Bannout and Tom Platz, among many others.
-In 1984 Powerhouse Gym began a licensing division which enabled them to grow from a small inner city gym to the much larger organization it is today.
-Over the years Powerhouse Gym has accumulated over 300 licensees and is located in 39 states and 15 countries.
+The gym started out as a facility for people in the neighborhood to exercise and soon became a place for professional athletes to train, such as boxer Tommy "Hitman" Hearns and bodybuilders Samir Bannout and Tom Platz.
+In 1984, Powerhouse Gym began a licensing division, eventually operating in 39 states across the United States, and in 15 countries.